posthell vs Buffer

 Can I move from Buffer to posthell easily?

 Yes.
-You connect your accounts and start scheduling.
-There is no long migration because posthell is one compose box, not a multi-tab dashboard to relearn.
+You connect your accounts and start posting.
+There is no long migration, and instead of a multi-tab dashboard to relearn you tell posthell what happened this week and approve the drafts.

 Write once.
 Post everywhere.
 Never miss a day.

 posthell takes your post, tailors it per network, and publishes on schedule to X, LinkedIn, Threads, Bluesky and 11 more.
-Honest founder pricing from $12 a month, with X included.
+Flat pricing from $37 a month billed yearly, with X included.